ScriptRelics/Multiboot_Flash_Drive/How_to_edit_the_Yumi_Boot_Menu_for_faster_boot_ups.md

-## Editing the Boot Menu
+## Editing the YUMI Boot Menu

-Lets fix the boot menu to automatically select a Kali Linix
+Lets fix the YUMI boot menu to automatically select a Kali Linix

-- I installed the kali-linux-2016.2-amd64 operating system but you may need to tweak some of the lines below for whatever you installed.
+- I installed the kali-linux-2017.1-amd64 operating system but you may need to tweak some of the lines below for whatever you installed.

 Open the USB flash drive and open the Multiboot folder

-Edit the `syslinux.cfg` file.
+Edit the `syslinux.cfg` file. `\multiboot\syslinux.cfg`

-about 19 lines into the file, Change:
+about 19 lines down, the File will have a default menu option to boot from hard drive AND a system tools menu link that looks like this:
 ```
 LABEL Boot from first Hard Drive
 MENU LABEL Continue to Boot from ^First HD (default)